JOIN THIS EVENT

-This episode is available to listen to or download on the SWI swissinfo.ch website, or you can subscribe on iTunes or Spotify.
+This special edition of the podcast will be available to listen to or download on the SWI swissinfo.ch website, or you can subscribe on iTunes or Spotify.